Recipes for computing radiation from a Kerr black hole using a generalized Sasaki-Nakamura formalism: Homogeneous solutions: Explicit generalized Sasaki-Nakamura transformations for physically relevant radiation fields

 Despite being long-winded, we opt to show the expressions explicitly for the sake of completeness.
-Accompanying this paper are \textsc{Mathematica} notebooks deriving and storing all the expressions shown here, and they can be found on Zenodo.\footnote{\url{https://doi.org/10.5281/zenodo.8080242}} While the \gls{GSN} formalism was proposed to facilitate numerical computations, all the expressions in this appendix and Sec. \ref{sec:formalism} are exact.
-In particular, we \emph{do not assume} that $\omega$ is real when deriving expressions shown here and they can be used in \gls{QNM} calculations with the \gls{GSN} formalism (such as Ref.~\cite{PhysRevD.102.044032} using the parametrized \gls{BH} quasi-normal ringdown formalism \cite{PhysRevD.99.104077, PhysRevD.100.044061, PhysRevD.101.064031} to compute semi-analytical corrections from \gls{QNM} frequencies for a non-rotating \gls{BH}, and Sec.~\ref{subsec:QNMusingGSN}).
-We also do not use the identities shown in Eq.~\eqref{eq:CtransBinc_identity} and Eq.~\eqref{eq:BtransCinc_identity} to simplify the expressions for the conversion factors below.
+Accompanying this paper are \textsc{Mathematica} notebooks deriving and storing all the expressions shown here, and they can be found on Zenodo \cite{10.5281/zenodo.8080242}.
+While the \gls{GSN} formalism was proposed to facilitate numerical computations, all the expressions in this appendix and Sec. \ref{sec:formalism} are exact.
+In particular, we do not assume that $\omega$ is real when deriving expressions shown here and they can be used in \gls{QNM} calculations with the \gls{GSN} formalism (such as Ref.~\cite{PhysRevD.102.044032} using the parametrized \gls{BH} quasinormal ringdown formalism \cite{PhysRevD.99.104077, PhysRevD.100.044061, PhysRevD.101.064031} to compute semianalytical corrections from \gls{QNM} frequencies for a nonrotating \gls{BH}, and Sec.~\ref{subsec:QNMusingGSN}).
+We also do not use the identities shown in Eqs.~\eqref{eq:CtransBinc_identity} and~\eqref{eq:BtransCinc_identity} to simplify the expressions for the conversion factors below.